vonkanehoffen/wix-style-react/src/Typography/docs/TypographyClassesMigration.md

 ### Text

-> Old classes marked with `*` have no exact matching in the new TYpography classes, so the new classes shown are the closest match.
+> Old classes marked with `*` have no exact matching in the new Typography classes, so the new classes shown are the closest match.

 | Old | New classes |
 |---------|------|